 When you buy a gaming headset – or one that’s designed for audiophiles who need to notice every detail while listening to music – you’ll find that these tend to be quite bulky and heavy.
 And for people who only wear them for an hour or two each day, that’s fine.
 But if you’re a teacher who’s working in an online classroom, that can be quite cumbersome over extended periods of time.
 So, look for something lighter, even if the build quality is less satisfactory.

 Obviously, you want your headphones to provide excellent audio quality if you’re going to teach via video call.

 This doesn’t require the most expensive pair of headphones on the market; as you’ve already seen, you’ll be surprised by what you can find for a hundred bucks.

-While it’s important that you can hear your students well enough — you also need to make sure that they can hear you properly as well.
-That’s why a high-quality microphone is important; in most cases, the one that built into your laptop won’t cut it, as it doesn’t have decent background noise cancellation.
+While it’s important that you can hear your students well enough, you also need to make sure that they can hear you properly as well.
+That’s why a high-quality microphone is important; in most cases, the one that is built into your laptop won’t cut it, as it doesn’t have decent background noise cancellation.

 Not Too Expensive

-So, keeping all of this in mind — which headset should you opt for?
+So, keeping all of this in mind, which headset should you opt for?
 Although it all depends on your personal preferences, we’d have to say that the HyperX Cloud II seems like the best all-around choice.
-You get the freedom of movement, a comfy headset, and great sound quality for a very affordable price.
+You get freedom of movement, a comfy headset, and great sound quality for a very affordable price.